baileyballangarry/azure-NSGs.and.net.protocols/README.md

 <br />

 <p>
-Within the Windows VM, open command prompt and ping the linux VM with the command “ping 10.0.0.5” you should automatically get a reply.
-If we look at Wireshark, we can see the traffic that we just generated.
-We see the source IP (Windows VM) the destination IP (Linux VM) the protocol (ICMP) and information (request and reply).
+Inside the Windows VM, launch the command prompt and initiate a ping to the Linux VM by entering the command "ping 10.0.0.5."
+You should receive an immediate reply.
+If we examine Wireshark, we can observe the traffic generated.
+It displays the source IP (Windows VM), destination IP (Linux VM), protocol (ICMP), and relevant information (request and reply).

-Note.
-The IP address of your virtual machine may be different to the IP address I have used in this example.
+Please be aware that the IP address of your virtual machine may differ from the one used in this example.

 </p>